Kurdish population: European Union

 In the United Kingdom, Kurds first began to immigrate between 1974 and 1975 when the rebellion of Iraqi Kurds against the Iraqi government was repressed.
 The Iraqi government began to destroy Kurdish villages and forced many Kurds to move to barren land in the south.
 These events resulted in many Kurds fleeing to the United Kingdom.
 Thus, the Iraqi Kurds make up a large part of the community.
 In 1979, Ayatollah Khomeini came to power in Iran and installed Islamic law.
 There was widespread political oppression and persecution of the Kurdish community.
 Since the late 1970s the number of people from Iran seeking asylum in Britain has remained high.
 In 1988, Saddam Hussein launched the Anfal campaign in the northern Iraq.
 This included mass executions and disappearances of the Kurdish community.
 The use of chemical weapons against thousands of towns and villages in the region, as well as the town of Halabja increased the number of Iraq Kurds entering the United Kingdom.
 A large number of Kurds also came to the United Kingdom following the 1980 military coup in Turkey.
 More recently, immigration has been due to the continued political oppression and the repression of ethnic and religious minorities in Iraq and Iran.
 Estimates of the Kurdish population in the United Kingdom are as high as 200–250,000.

 In Denmark, there is a significant number of Iraqi political refugees, many of which are Kurds.

 In Finland, most Kurds arrived in the 1990s as Iraqi refugees.
 Kurds in Finland have no great attachment to the Iraqi state because of their position as a persecuted minority.
 Thus, they feel more accepted and comfortable in Finland, many wanting to get rid of their Iraqi citizenship.

 From 1994 to 1999, 43,759 Kurds entered Greece illegally and of the 9,797 who applied for asylum 524 were granted it.

 North America

-In the United States, it is believed that the Kurdish population is from 15,000 to 20,000. other sources claim approximately 58,000, During the 1991 Persian Gulf War, about 10,000 Iraqi refugees were admitted to the United States, most of which were Kurds and Shiites who had assisted or were sympathisers of the U.S –led war.
+In the United States, estimates of the Kurdish population vary from 15,000 to 20,000 to 58,000.
+During the 1991 Persian Gulf War, about 10,000 Iraqi refugees were admitted to the United States, most of which were Kurds and Shiites who had assisted or were sympathisers of the U.S. –led war.
 Nashville, Tennessee has the nation's largest population of Kurdish people, with an estimated 8,000–11,000.
 There are also Kurds in Southern California, Los Angeles, San Diego, and Dallas, Texas.